Mimino666/python-xextract/README.rst

 -----

-To parse out the number of connections, which are stored like this:
+To extract the whole text "*500+ connections*" from the following structure:

 .. code-block:: html